 Perishable foods are another big no-no when moving.

-Not only do they spoil quickly and cause nauseating odors, but they attract insects that could infest your clothes, bedding, and furniture.
+Perishable food items spoil quickly, cause odors and attract insects that could infest your clothes, bedding, and furniture.

-Give perishable items to neighbors, donate it to a food bank, or eat if before you go.
+Give perishable items to neighbors, donate them to a food bank, or eat them before you go.

-Here we’re talking about items that are often classified as corrosives, poisons, and pollutants.
+These items are often classified as flammable, acids, corrosives, poisons, and pollutants.

 |Acids||Aerosol cans||Ammonia||Car Batteries||Cleaning Solvents|